Aircraft Maintenance Technician Interview Questions

-An Aircraft Maintenance Technician must be able to manage stress well.
-When a plane or helicopter arrives at an airport, it is the duty of the Technician to thoroughly review and perform any needed maintenance on the aircraft before it takes off.
-As an Aircraft Maintenance Technician, you will need to possess expertise within your line of work and carry out your duties regularly and reliably.
+An aircraft maintenance technician must be able to manage stress well.
+When a plane or helicopter arrives at an airport, it is the duty of the technician to thoroughly review and perform any needed maintenance on the aircraft before it takes off.
+As an aircraft maintenance technician, you will need to possess expertise within your line of work and carry out your duties regularly and reliably.

-Aircraft Maintenance Technician responsibilities may include:
+Aircraft maintenance technician responsibilities may include:

-- Keep records of maintenance work.
+- Keeping records of maintenance work

-- Submit work for inspection.
+- Submitting work for inspection

-Aircraft Maintenance Technicians are expected to possess proficiency within their field of work, whether that is general or specialized aircraft maintenance.
-In order to effectively inspect aircraft on a regular schedule, a skilled Aircraft Maintenance Technician will:
+Aircraft maintenance technicians are expected to possess proficiency within their field of work, whether that is general or specialized aircraft maintenance.
+In order to effectively inspect aircraft on a regular schedule, a skilled aircraft maintenance technician will:

-- Be able to perform physically demanding work on a regular basis.
+- Be able to perform physically demanding work on a regular basis

 - Work outside on an airfield in inclement weather.

-- Be able to work in high-stress environments.
+- Be able to work in high-stress environments

-- Complete repair and maintenance tasks on a strict schedule.
+- Complete repair and maintenance tasks on a strict schedule

-Even general aircraft maintenance requires specialized skills, so Aircraft Maintenance Technicians need to go through rigorous training.
-Entry level jobs require a mechanic’s certificate, which means you will need to have 18 months of practical experience with power plants or airframes, or 30 months of experience working on both at the same time.
+Even general aircraft maintenance requires specialized skills, so aircraft maintenance technicians need to go through rigorous training.
+Entry-level jobs require a mechanic’s certificate which means you will need to have 18 months of practical experience with power plants or airframes or 30 months of experience working on both at the same time.
 In addition, you must pass a written, oral, and practical exam through the FAA.